 Sabrina Laine – Advisory Board

-Sabrina is chief program officer for educator quality at Learning Point Associates.
+Dr. Laine is chief program officer for educator quality at Learning Point Associates.
 She manages the National Comprehensive Center for Teacher Quality funded by the U.S. Department of Education and is a principal investigator for the Center for Educator Compensation Reform.
-Sabrina has a diverse background in educational policy research and has spearheaded efforts to contribute to policy research and resource development related to every aspect of managing and supporting educator talent including recruitment, compensation, evaluation, distribution and professional development.
+Dr. Laine has a diverse background in educational policy research and has spearheaded efforts to contribute to policy research and resource development related to every aspect of managing and supporting educator talent including recruitment, compensation, evaluation, distribution and professional development.
 She has worked for the last several years to ensure that policies and programs are in place that enable all children to have access to highly qualified teachers and leaders.
-Sabrina earned her doctorate in educational leadership and policy studies from Indiana University.
+Dr. Laine earned her doctorate in educational leadership and policy studies from Indiana University.

 Sally Lovett – Advisory Board